 Along with reasonable fuel economy, a good hot hatch also has to be just as practical as the car on which it's based to be deemed a success.
 The i20 N manages this easily because it's only available as a five door, and there's plenty of space even in the back seats, which are easy to access.
 If you do need to carry passengers or a child seat in the i20 N, it should be no problem at all.
 The front sports seats are also less extreme than in some models, so while they don't always hold you in an ironclad grip around corners, they should be comfortable for a broad array of body shapes, and they don't eat into interior space too much.

-Measuring 352 litres, the boot is the same size as in the regular hatchback and one of the biggest available in the class.
+Measuring 352 litres, the boot is actually a lot bigger than the regular hatchback - 90 litres, in fact - because the standard car gets mild-hybrid technology with a small battery mounted under the boot floor.
+The i20 N therefore has one of the biggest boots in the class.
 Fold down the rear seats and it expands to 1,165 litres, which isn't far off some family hatchbacks.
-The Fiesta ST's 292-litre boot is quite a bit smaller.
+The Fiesta ST's boot is quite a bit smaller.

 Reliability & safety

 Hyundai has built much of its reputation on reliability and safety, so these aren't areas where the brand wants to slip up.
 Despite its performance focus, the i20 N still boasts serious amounts of safety kit, including autonomous emergency braking, lane departure warnings, blind-spot warnings and even sensors that can alert you to traffic as you reverse out of a parking space.